Marquette Golden Eagles: Men's basketball

 The men's basketball team is ninth in the NCAA for postseason appearances all-time (45), including 30 NCAA Tournament appearances (T-11th all time).
 The Warriors, coached by Al McGuire, won the 1977 NCAA tournament and were runners-up in 1974.
-Maurice "Bo" Ellis was a member of each of those teams, and remains the only Marquette player to appear in two Final Fours.
+Maurice "Bo" Ellis was a member of each of those teams and remains the only Marquette player to appear in two Final Fours.

 The 2003 team, coached by Tom Crean and led on the court by Dwyane Wade, Robert Jackson, Steve Novak, and Travis Diener, upset top-ranked Kentucky to reach the Final Four of the 2003 NCAA tournament.
 In that Midwest regional final in Minneapolis, Wade became the fourth player to record a triple-double in an NCAA tournament game.
 He was named an AP All-American two years in a row and was the Conference USA Player of the Year.

-The team plays in the home of the Milwaukee Bucks, Fiserv Forum, which replaces the Bradley Center, home to both teams for 30 years, for the 2018–19 season and beyond.
+The team plays in the Fiserv Forum, the same venue used by the Milwaukee Bucks, and has been doing so since the 2018-2019 season.
+When Fiserv Forum opened, it replaced the Bradley Center, which was home to both the Golden Eagles and the Bucks from 1988 to 2008.